4.22 Provisions

 The Company had allotted a hotel site including car parking space to M/s Tomorrowland Technologies Exports Ltd. i.e., TTEL (formerly known as M/s.
 M S Shoes East Limited).
 Due to default in payment of instalments by TTEL, the Company cancelled the allotment of hotel site including car parking space and forfeited the amount paid by TTEL in terms of the allotment letter.

 TTEL started litigation regarding hotel site and filed suit for declaration in lower courts that cancellation of allotment letter by HUDCO, be declared as null & void.
-The Sr. Civil Judge passed final order dated 03rd July, 2010 against HUDCO.
-HUDCO filed first appeal against the Order of Sr. Civil Judge Before Additional District Judge (ADJ) Delhi.
+The Sr. Civil Judge passed final order dated 3rd July, 2010 against HUDCO.
+HUDCO filed first appeal against the Order dated 3.07.2010 of Sr. Civil Judge before the Additional District Judge (ADJ) Delhi.
 The ADJ vide Order dated 18th July, 2014 dismissed the first appeal of HUDCO and passed the judgment in favour of TTEL.
-HUDCO filed Regular Second Appeal (RSA) with Hon'ble High Court of Delhi which passed the final judgment on 03rd July, 2016 in favour of HUDCO.
-TTEL challenged the High Court Order by filing SLP NO: 34338/2016 in the Supreme Court.
-The matter is currently in pendency before Hon'ble Supreme Court.
+HUDCO filed Regular Second Appeal (RSA) before the Hon'ble High Court of Delhi which vide its judgement dated 3rd June, 2016 allowed the second appeal of HUDCO and upheld the cancellation of allotment by HUDCO w.r.t.
+Hotel Site & car Parking slots.
+TTEL challenged the High Court Order dated 3.06.2016 by filing SLP (C) No.: 34338 / 2016 before the Hon'ble Supreme Court of India.
+The Hon'ble Supreme Court vide its judgment and order dated 13.02.2025 has decided the said SLP and has directed

 The allotment of 9 blocks of guest houses, restaurants, kitchens, and shops, which were allotted to TTEL, was cancelled due to default in payment of instalment by TTEL and amount of first instalment paid by TTEL was forfeited as per terms of allotment letter.
-TTEL filed a civil suit for permanent injunction and possession against HUDCO & Union of India.
+TTEL filed civil suit challenging the cancellation of allotment, for permanent injunction and possession, against HUDCO & Union of India.
 The Hon'ble High Court, vide Order dated 10th August, 2016, directed that HUDCO & Union of India should consider the proposal given by TTEL for refund of entire amount deposited by way of 1st instalment by it with HUDCO along with interest at such rate which may be deemed appropriate by Court.

-The Hon'ble High Court passed a decree dated 13th January, 2017 for payment of 1st installment of ?35.75 crore to TTEL along-with interest @ 6% p.a., w.e.f.
-30th January, 1995 till date of payment and directed HUDCO to refund the interest paid by TTEL (?0.99 crore) on the delayed period of payment of 1st installment (from 30th November, 1994 till 30th January, 1995).
+The Hon'ble High Court passed a decree dated 13th January, 2017 for refund of the first instalment excluding the earnest money to TTEL along-with interest @ 6% p.a., w.e.f.
+30th January, 1995 till date of payment and directed HUDCO to refund the interest paid by TTEL (?0.99 Crore) on the delayed period of payment of 1st instalment (from 30th November, 1994 till 30th January, 1995).
 If the entire amount is not paid on or before 31st December, 2017, the rate of interest would then stand enhanced to 11% p.a.
 However, the decree was made in-executable till 30th June, 2017.
+Both HUDCO and TTEL challenged the said decree dated 13.01.2017.

 In view of the Supreme Court's Order dated 18th September, 2018, HUDCO filed objection in the Execution Petition, pending in Delhi High Court.
 The matter was listed on 29th October, 2018.
 After hearing the submission of HUDCO's Counsel, the Hon'ble Court dismissed the objections.
 HUDCO filed two appeals in Delhi High Court as under: